List of sports events affected by the new virus from China

 Asian Championships in New Delhi from Feb.
 20-23: China, North Korea, Turkmenistan teams withdrew.

-Asian Olympic qualifying event from March 27-29 moved from Xi'an to Bishkek, Kyrgyzstan.
+Asian Olympic qualifying event from March 27-29 moved from Xi'an, China to Bishkek, Kyrgyzstan.

 OTHERS

+Iran suspends all sports events from Feb.
+24 for 10 days, except Pro League soccer matches behind closed doors.

-Tokyo Olympics training of volunteers in Japan postponed from February to May.
+Tokyo Olympic training of volunteers in Japan postponed from February to May.

 Chinese Anti-Doping Agency suspended testing from Feb.
 3-21.